+Figure 4: In the left picture, the blue polygon represents a true positive result generated by MapSwipe.
+Inside the blue polygon, the red polygons indicate actual MMHCs (Mobile and Manufactured Home Communities) that the authors identified and digitized during crosschecking with the ArcGIS basemap.
+The right picture illustrates an example of a false positive polygon generated by MapSwipe.

 Considering that the goal of this study is to examine the performance of MapSwipe in identifying MMHC, we should be able to evaluate the data collected from MapSwipe against the reference dataset.
 To achieve this, it is necessary to equalize the granularity of both datasets, ensuring that they are at the same level of detail.
 This process allows for an accurate comparison between the two datasets and helps to assess the reliability and effectiveness of MapSwipe in identifying MMHCs.
 Moreover, by crosschecking the HIFLD data with satellite imagery, the study aimed to ensure the reliability and accuracy of the MMHC locations in HIFLD as the reference dataset.
 This validation step is crucial for confirming the quality of the dataset and enhancing the credibility of the study's findings.

-One of the challenges is to integrate MapSwipe aggregated data with HIFLD parcel level data.
-MapSwipe aggregated data is in the form of polygons.
-The HIFLD dataset represents the MMHC locations in form of points.
-MapSwipe data are aggregated, meaning each geometry includes a range of zero to few MMHC and does not necessarily correspond to an individual MMHC.
-To address this heterogeneity between the format and granularity of datasets, the authors screened the relevant geometries (true positives) from MapSwipe and manually digitized each individual MMHC boundary within them to achieve parcel level data.
+In this step, one of the authors validates the aggregated results of MapSwipe by manually crosschecking each MapSwipe-generated polygon with the ArcGIS basemap.
+If the author identifies a mobile home park within or intersecting the MapSwipe polygons, they digitize its boundaries.
+The result of this crosschecking process prepares a parcel-level dataset for MMHCs, which is comparable in granularity to the HIFLD dataset.
+The MapSwipe-generated polygons in this study cover approximately 20% of the original study area.
+Consequently, the total time required for crosschecking and preparing a clean parcel-level dataset from the aggregated results have been about 20% of the time needed for manual mapping of the entire study area in the absence of MapSwipe.